contentauth/c2pa-node-example/README.md

 The code in `server.ts` uses Express to define the routes described below.
 It calls functions defined in `c2pa.ts` that use the C2PA Node library.

 **WARNING**: This application illustrates how to sign an asset using the Node library's built-in test certificate and key for demonstration purposes.
-For a production application, you must purchase a valid security certificate and key and access them securely by using a hardware security module (HSM) and optionally a Key Management Service (KMS); for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).
+For a production application, you must purchase a valid security certificate and key; and best practice is to access them securely by using a hardware security module (HSM) or Key Management Service (KMS); for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).

 ### GET `/`